Experienced Attorneys Aggressively Seek Justice for the Misdiagnosis and Improper Treatment of Strokes

 According to the American Heart Association, stroke is the fourth leading cause of death in the state of Maryland.
 Among causes of death in Washington D.C., stroke is ranked fifth.
 A missed or delayed diagnosis of this serious condition can prove debilitating or even deadly for a patient.
-If you believe that your physician misdiagnosed or improperly treated you or your loved one’s stroke, the attorneys of Schochor, Federico and Staton, P.A. have the knowledge and experience to guide you through the steps of your case.
+If you believe that your physician misdiagnosed or improperly treated you or your loved one’s stroke, the attorneys of Schochor, Staton, Goldberg and Cardea, P.A. have the knowledge and experience to guide you through the steps of your case.

 What is a stroke?